Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{Introduction}

-In this era, digital data generated and collected by multiple digital devices is valuable and represented as the key to improving service performance.
-Data leakage can violate users' privacy which can be prevented through comprehensive privacy-preserving algorithms.
+Data leakage can violate users' privacy, which can be prevented through comprehensive privacy-preserving algorithms.
 When the number of end devices progressively increases with high data variety, transmitting data over wireless networks, storing data in storage infrastructures, and processing data in computing infrastructures are burdensome with the inserted privacy protection mechanisms~\cite{Sun2020privacy}.
 The possible number of wireless connections in 6G would be greater than 5G up to $1,000$ times.
 Therefore, ensuring high data privacy without service performance degradation is challenging (i.e., obtaining a good trade-off between the enhancement of data privacy and the preservation of service performance in terms of accuracy and processing speed).
 Moreover, the massive amount of data serving the learning process of statistical AL/ML models will expose a significant challenge for user privacy, which has attracted much more attention from various industrial and academic communities.